Folk songs of Lithuania: Calendar cycle and ritual songs

 The oldest Lithuanian folk songs are those that accompany the celebrations and rituals of the calendar cycle.
 They were sung at prescribed times of the year while performing the appropriate rituals.
-These songs can be classified into several categories: songs of winter celebrations and rituals, i.e. Advent, Christmas and the New Year; songs of Shrovetide and Lent, songs of spring and summer, i.e. Easter swinging songs, and Easter songs called lalavimai; songs for the feasts of St. George, St. John, St. Peter and Pentecost.
+These songs can be classified into several categories: songs of winter celebrations and rituals, i.e. Advent, Christmas and the New Year; songs of Shrovetide and Lent, songs of spring and summer, i.e. Easter swinging songs, and Easter songs called lalavimai; and songs for the feasts of St. George, St. John, St. Peter and Pentecost.
 Many rituals and some ritual songs reflect ancient Lithuanian animistic beliefs in which elements of nature, such as the Sun, thunder, the Moon, Earth, fire and other natural objects were worshiped and endowed with spiritual characteristics.
 The rituals and songs also reflect remnants of plant and death cults.